geohai/covid-lstm/index.md

-# Geospatial Human-Centered Artificial Intelligence Lab @CuBoulder
+# Geospatial Human-Centered Artificial Intelligence Lab.
+CuBoulder

 ## COVID-LSTM: Predicting COVID-19 cases at the county-level in the US using a stacked LSTM.